 You’re excited about the upcoming rhinoplasty and how you will look and feel once the recovery period is over.
 While looking forward to the changes that the surgery will bring, it pays to make some preparations before the day of the procedure arrives.

-Here are a few of the more important things you will find on the list of things to do provided by Kristina Zakhary, plastic surgeon.
+Here are a few more important things about rhinoplasty you will find on the list of things to do provided by Kristina Zakhary, plastic surgeon.

 Arrange for Time away from Work